Good Grief Cook

 Friend competing at Gilroy garlic cookoff.

-It’s obvious she is happy with her pizza dough.
+It's obvious she is happy with her pizza dough.
 She rolls it out and tops it with an artistic flair finishing it off with sliced dried figs for sweetness, a sprinkle of flavorful cheeses and fresh rosemary.
-It’s oven ready.
-With a flick of her wrist it slides onto a hot pizza stone.
+Ready for the oven, with a flick of her wrist it slides onto a hot pizza stone.

 Judging the pizza.